d0k3/EmuNAND9/README.md

 Just doing the conversion (in EmuNAND Manager Options) will not save any space on your SD card.

 ## Starter pack contents
 As a new feature, EmuNAND9 contains the ability to transfer a starter pack to your newly formatted SD card.
 The starter pack is in the file called 'starter.bin'.
 This file can be either a boot.3dsx or a Launcher.dat, but you have to rename it to 'starter.bin' for it work.
-EmuNAND9 will detect the type of 'starter.bin' automatically and name it accordingly when transfering to the formatted SD card.
+EmuNAND9 will detect the type of 'starter.bin' automatically and name it accordingly when transferring to the formatted SD card.
 The maximum size of 'starter.bin' is 16MB.

 The 'starter.bin' included with EmuNAND9 is an extended version of smealums homebrew starter pack (from https://smealum.github.io/ninjhax2/).
 It was converted to a 3DS compatible self extracting ZIP archive using ZIP3DSFX (https://github.com/d0k3/ZIP3DSFX).
 ZIP3DSFX doesn't have a graphical user interface at the moment, but you can use the simple batch script included in the release archive to convert any ZIP archive to your personal .3DSX self extracting ZIP archive.
 You can also open the starter.bin in any ZIP archiver.